 There’s nothing like a party to help you let your hair down and have fun.
 It can be a great way to de-stress after a busy week of working hard, raising children, or tackling various responsibilities.
 However, you don’t need to drink too much alcohol to relax and make memories with your friends or family member.
+In fact, you don’t even need to drink any alcohol, especially when you can drink mocktails and dry soda like this DRY Lavender bubbly.
 All you must do is find out how to party responsibly while still having fun.

 Always eat something before you go to a party, as carbohydrates and protein can effectively absorb alcohol.
 As a result, it can slow down how quickly it affects you, so you’ll be able to maintain a clearer mind for longer, and it could help you to avoid a dreaded hangover.

 Know Your Limits

 As you get older, you might have a vague understanding of the amount of alcohol you can drink without feeling drunk.
 Self-awareness is important when partying with friends or family, as you’ll know when to cut yourself off.
 If you start to feel dizzy or your vision becomes blurry, switch to a glass of water.

 It’s easy to sip on your drink as you’re chatting to people at a party, and you could then look down to realize your drink has gone.
 If you notice you keep unwittingly sipping your drink, put it down on a table as you talk.
 You should also follow the rule of limiting yourself to one drink per hour, so you can pace yourself.

 If you have been handed a cocktail and don’t know what’s in it, ask the question.
 You don’t want to consume it only to find it contained five shots of vodka, which would push you over the legal limit to drive a vehicle.
 That strong cocktail could lead to you being convicted of a DUI and spending your life either on public transport or using an interlock device to help you become a more responsible driver.